-Among a host of protective functions of the neuroglial cells, are their ability to prevent or limit damage to the brain’s neurons, which are highly sensitive, during brain infections or injury.
+Among a host of protective functions of the neuroglial cells, is their ability to prevent or limit damage to the brain’s neurons, which are highly sensitive, during brain infections or injury.
 At the Charité-Universistätsmedizin, a group of scientists conducted an inquest into the mode of action of glial cells, they established that a remodeling of the membrane and external cell structure of glial cells play a critical role in curtailing the spread of brain infection and inflammation.
-The conclusion of the study was published in Nature Communications, which uncovers the brain’s machinery used to curtail damages it may suffer in an aftermath of a disease or injury.
+The conclusion of the study was published in Nature Communications, which uncovers the brain’s machinery used to curtail damages it may suffer in the aftermath of a disease or injury.

 Knowing the glial cells

 As we already know, neurons lack the ability to regenerate after damage.
 This particularly makes them prone to long-lasting injuries.
 If harm is done to the brain, many cells harmonize and work synergistically to elide to the effects of the harm, and also to ensure revitalization.

 The brain houses several types of glial cells, astrocytes being the commonest found within the central nervous system.
 These astrocytes are of extreme value in sub-serving neuroprotective functions.
 Through “reactive astrogliosis”, a special defense mechanism, they are able to grease the pathway of the formation of scars, which is the body’s way of downgrading inflammation and truncating the damage.
 In this way, astrocytes ensure the safety of the immediate nerve cells close to the site of damage, thereby maintaining the integrity and neuronal functions.